TAKING CARA BABIES

 So, What Can Be Done?

-2. Implement the tips learned in this class.
+- Implement the tips learned in this class.
 Truly work on setting your baby down while awake.
-Learning to fall asleep on his own is never easier than in the first three months of life.
+Learning to fall asleep independently is never easier than in the first three months of life.
 (The class will demonstrate in detail how to do this without the tears).
-No, I'm not saying that you can't ever hold your baby while she's sleeping.
-I promise!
-I love holding sleeping babies too!
+No, I’m not saying that you can’t ever hold your baby while she’s sleeping.
+I promise you can!
+I love holding sleeping newborns too!
 Watch/attend the class.
-I'll explain how to create this balance.
+I’ll explain how to create this balance.

-3. Recognize the change in sleep cycles at three to 4.5 months of age.
-Prepare your mind that it will happen.
+- Recognize the change in sleep cycles at 3 to 5 months of age.
+Prepare your mind that it will

-5. When your baby awakens at the top of a natural sleep cycle, give him a few minutes to put himself back to sleep.
+- When your baby awakens at the top of a natural sleep cycle, give him a few minutes to put himself back to sleep.
 A bit of fussing or grunting may be heard.
-It's ok!
+It’s ok!
 You do the same thing in the night.
-Don't intervene right away.
+Don’t intervene right away.
 Give him a few minutes to put himself to sleep.
 Use Page 6 of your workbook if you watched/attended the newborn class.
-(This may be a good time to transition your baby to her own room if you haven't already.
-Seeing mom or dad while transitioning between sleep cycles may cause the "mini" wake-up to be a "full blown" wake-up.
+(This may be a good time to transition your baby to her own room if you haven’t already.
+Seeing mom or dad while transitioning between sleep cycles may cause the “mini” wake-up to be a “full blown” wake-up.
 Again, the timing of this transition is a personal decision for each family.
 The American Academy of Pediatrics recommends room sharing for at least the first six months.)

-- Know your baby's current night feeding patterns.
-Let's say you implemented the tips in my class and your 3 month old is eating at 7:00pm, 5:00am, and again at 7:30am.
-You would easily recognize when your baby awoke at 10pm, 11:30pm, 1am, 4am, and 6am that he PROBABLY isn't hungry.
-Implement other techniques taught in class (on page 6 of your booklet) to get your baby back to sleep other than feedings.
-For example, allow him to put himself back to sleep.
-If he doesn't, offer the pacifier, rock his swaddled body side to side, and shhhhh.
+- Know your baby’s current night feeding patterns.
+Let’s say you implemented the tips in my class and your 3 month old is eating at 7:00pm, 5:00am, and again at 7:30am.
+You would easily recognize when your baby awoke at 10pm, 11:30pm, 1am, 4am, and 6am that he PROBABLY isn’t hungry.
+Implement the techniques taught in class (on page 6 of your booklet) to get your baby back to sleep other than feedings.
 By all means, do not unswaddle for nighttime sleeping unless your baby is consistently rolling over.
-Then, check into the Zippity Zip or Merlin's Magic Sleep Suit.
+Then, check into the Zippity Zip or Merlin’s Magic Sleep Suit.

-6. Maintain adequate feedings during the day.
+- Maintain adequate feedings during the day.
 Continue offering feedings every 2.5-3.5 hours during the day according to your baby’s hunger cues.
 If your baby is distracted during a feeding take him into a darkened, boring room.
 Turn your cell phone off too.

-7. If everything falls apart and you recognize that the "4 month sleep regression" (which is really just a change in the sleep cycles) has reeked havoc on your nights...seek help.
-If by 5 months of age your baby isn't sleeping through the night, Taking Cara Babies can help.
+- If everything falls apart and you recognize that the “4 month sleep regression” (which is really just a change in the sleep cycles) has wreaked havoc on your nights…seek help.
+If by 5 months of age your baby isn’t sleeping through the night, Taking Cara Babies can help.
 “The ABC’s of Sleep” is an online class for you.
 This class gives you a step-by-step plan to help your baby overcome the issues that make your nights unbearable.
 We will slowly wean the night feedings and get your baby sleeping 10-12 hours EACH and EVERY night.